Lorry and bus licence medical questionnaires

-DLM1 forms are available from the Driver & Vehicle Agency (DVA).
+DLM1 forms are available from the Driver & Vehicle Agency (DVA) or at link below:

 The DLM1 must be completed by a doctor and you should make sure that all the relevant questions are answered.
 The doctor will normally charge you for completing the form.